davidar/peruse/test/nytimes-history.md

 # Original 20121214173049
+---
-# Shooting Reported at Connecticut Elementary School
+title: Shooting Reported at Connecticut Elementary School
+author: THE NEW YORK TIMES
+lang: en
+---

 ![][1]